On gradual-impulse control of continuous-time Markov decision processes with exponential utility: The hat DTMDP model

 In this section, we describe a DTMDP problem, which will serve the investigations of the gradual-impulse control problem.
-To distinguish it from the intervention DTMDP model, we shall refer to it as the hat DTMDP model.
-We will reveal the connections relevant to this paper between the hat DTMDP problem and the gradual-impulse control problem at the end of this section.
-The hat DTMDP is with a more complicated action space as compared with the original gradual-impulse control problem.
-In the next section, we will reduce the gradual-impulse control problem and the hat DTMDP problem to yet another simpler DTMDP problem.
+To distinguish it from the intervention DTMDP model, we shall refer to it as the hat DTMDP model. {The system primitives of the DTMDP model are defined in terms of those of the gradual-impulse control problem.} We will reveal, in greater detail, the connections relevant to this paper between the hat DTMDP problem and the gradual-impulse control problem at the end of this section. {For a first impression, roughly speaking, the state process of the hat DTMDP model comes from the system dynamics of the gradual impulse control problem in the following way.
+The state has two coordinates.
+Along the (discrete-time) state process of the hat DTMDP model, the second coordinates record the system states of the graduate-impulse control problem immediately after a natural jump (of the marked point process $\{(T_n,Y_n)\}_{n=1}^\infty$) or an ``actual'' impulse (thus the state immediately after the psuedo impulse $\Delta$ will not be recorded).
+The first coordinates record the time in the gradual-impulse control problem elapsed between two consecutive states as recorded in the second coordinates.
+For the sake of illustration, the realization of the state process in the hat DTMDP model corresponding to the sample path in Figure \ref{Japanfig:01} of the gradual-impulse control problem is displayed in Figure \ref{Japanfig:02}.}

+The hat DTMDP is with a more complicated action space as compared with the original gradual-impulse control problem. {To describe the action space of the hat DTMDP model, let us recall some known and general facts and introduce some further notations as follows.}